Who was Sir Francis Drake? Discover the life of the Tudor sailor and privateer.

 While Drake is considered a hero in England, he is remembered as a pirate in Spain.
-He famously plundered Spanish ships that were sailing back from their colonies in South America.
-If the attacks were successful, Drake took the treasure for himself and for his queen.
-He also raided Spanish and Portuguese ports in the ‘New World’ and the Atlantic.
+He attacked Spanish ships carrying treasures from their colonies in South America, and also raided Spanish and Portuguese ports in the Atlantic Ocean.

-What was Drake’s relationship with Queen Elizabeth I?
+What was Francis Drake’s relationship with Queen Elizabeth I?

-What was Drake’s role in the battles against the Spanish Armada?
+What was Francis Drake’s role in the Spanish Armada?

-One of Drakes most famous attacks was on Cadiz and Corunna in 1587.
-He himself called this the ‘singeing of the King of Spain's beard’.
-In a daring raid between 20 and 30 ships were sunk or captured.
-The attack delayed the Armada and the Spanish were short of some important supplies for their fleet.
+One of Drake’s most famous attacks was on the Spanish ports of Cadiz and Corunna in 1587, which he called the ‘singeing of the King of Spain's beard’.
+Between 20 and 30 Spanish ships were sunk or captured during the raid.

-Drake was also involved in battle against the Spanish Armada in 1588, most notably the capture of the Spanish flagship Rosario.
+Drake was also involved in many battles against the Spanish Armada in 1588, most notably the capture of the Spanish flagship Rosario.